ndraa124/wjobsid-app-android/README.md

-# WJobsID RESTfull API
+# WJobsID Android

-A simple REST API using node js with DBMS MySQL
+A simple android app using kotlin and node js

 ## Requirements